jeevanatigre/discrepancy-finder-service/README.md

 ## Benefits

-For tech upgrades in factory model,  this tool should assits in below areas
+For tech upgrades in factory model,  this tool should assit in below areas

  - **Application Insights** - Provide application inventory details like number of files, types of files, files with DB interactions, etc
  - **Application Complexity** - Output should help in determining application complexity & effort estimations